 I liked “The Reincarnationist” (book review) and “The Memorist” by M. J. Rose (website | Facebook |Twitter) didn’t disappoint either.
 When I saw that the book starts out quoting the Zohar I immediately knew that the author has done her research.

 White “The Memorist” is a bit slower than the previous novel, I thought the story was more interesting, the characters are more fleshed out and Vienna comes alive.
-Some of the characters from the first novel make an appearance, and even have an important role, however one need not read the first book to enjoy this one (even tough I would recommend it).
+Some of the characters from the first novel make an appearance and even have an important role, however, one need not read the first book to enjoy this one (even though I would recommend it).

 On a side note: I loved that Ms. Rose incorporated Beethoven’s Immortal Beloved into this book.
-From some reason I just got a kick out of it when it “clicked”.
+For some reason, I just got a kick out of it when it “clicked”.

 So tell me, do you like to read about controversial topics?

-Meers Logan is haunted by nightmares which seem vivid and real.
-She can smell, see and hear faint music which she can’t put her finger on.
-When an envelope addressed to the Phoenix Foundation, which is dedicated to recovery of past life memories, Meers recognize the box which she spent years imagining.
+Meers Logan is haunted by nightmares that seem vivid and real.
+She can smell, see and hear faint music that she can’t put her finger on.
+When an envelope is addressed to the Phoenix Foundation, which is dedicated to the recovery of past life memories, Meers recognizes the box which she spent years imagining.

-Meers is determained to unlock the mystery and travels to Vienna to recover the lost memory Flute linked to the great composer Ludwig van Beethoven.
+Meers is determined to unlock the mystery and travels to Vienna to recover the lost memory Flute linked to the great composer Ludwig van Beethoven.